Sabamoradi/js-bad-practices/README.md

 Modern engines use Just-In-Time (JIT) Compilation to translate JavaScript into highly optimized machine code at runtime.
 Key steps include:

-1.Parsing and Abstract Syntax Tree (AST):
+1. Parsing and Abstract Syntax Tree (AST):

 The engine parses the code and creates an AST, a structured representation of the code.

-2.Baseline Compilation: The code is compiled into machine code quickly, without extensive optimizations, to start execution fast.
+2. Baseline Compilation: The code is compiled into machine code quickly, without extensive optimizations, to start execution fast.

 The engine profiles the code during runtime to collect data on how it's being used.